vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Invinciblity* - Pressing the Control and F2 keys at the same time will enable a cheat mode to make the player become invulnerable to enemies and other obstacles.

-**Add an entry for each platform or input style your project supports.**

 ## Game Logic

 The game is divided in Unity into one scene per level.
 Most of the core logic is in the `PlayerController` script attached to the `Player` object in each scene, which is configured with a variety of `[SerializeField]`s.
 This maintains the state needed within the level, and interfaces with UI and input.
 Some UI related objects are copied between scenes; a better overall architecture would probably make much heavier use of prefabs.